fmanimashaun/Personal-Portfolio/Main/Projects/devchallenges.io/interior-consultant-challenge/README.md

 - The live demo can be seen [here](https://fmanimashaun.com/projects/devchallenges.io/interior-consultant-challenge/)
 - So far, I believe can say I am getting good with reading UI/UX design on Figma and implementing the design using HTML/CSS/Javascript
-- I feel there is still a lot to learn and understand with respect to layout but there was a lot of improvement with this particular challenge with the use of custom modular scale and responsive design
+- I feel there is still a lot to learn and understand with respect to the layout but there was a lot of improvement with this particular challenge with the use of custom modular scale and responsive design

 ### Built With